At 1:00 PM on January 12, 2025, my father called me to say that my grandpa had suddenly passed away at home that afternoon.

 • Letters, Diaries, and Others

-Using magnets to find things at home in fifth gradeUsing magnets to find things at home in fifth grade
+Using a magnet to find things at home in fifth gradeUsing a magnet to find things at home in fifth grade

 Using New Year's money to pay for extracurricular classes and buy a computerUsing New Year's money to pay for extracurricular classes and buy a computer

 Grandpa said that published works should be collected and not scattered everywhere.
-He cut out every essay I published in newspapers, numbered them, and collected them in a box, using a notebook as an index.
-These photos are from the box I rummaged through.
+He would cut out my published essays from newspapers, label them with numbers, and collect them in a box, using a notebook as an index.
+These photos were all found from that box.

-In high school, under a classmate’s guidance, I learned website development and put my articles directly on a website (BoJie Learning Network, which no longer exists).
-This led to my habit of writing blogs to record life and share technical thoughts.
-I find writing articles easy; whether about life or technology, I can easily write ten thousand words if time permits.
-I realized many classmates struggle with writing long articles, and some don’t even like writing long posts on social media, which made me appreciate how valuable Grandpa’s early guidance was.
+In high school, under the guidance of classmates, I learned website development and started putting my articles directly on the website (Bojie Learning Network, which no longer exists).
+This habit led me to write blogs to record life and share technical thoughts.
+I find writing articles easy, whether about life or technology, and can easily write ten thousand words if time permits.
+I realized many other classmates struggle with long articles, and some don’t even like writing long posts on social media, which made me appreciate how valuable Grandpa’s training was.

 Grandpa Taught Me Good Study Habits

-Grandpa and Grandma’s house was right in front of the largest bookstore in Shijiazhuang—the book wholesale market.
-From elementary school, Grandpa often took me to the book wholesale market.
+Grandpa and Grandma’s house was right next to the largest bookstore in Shijiazhuang—the book wholesale market.
+From elementary school, Grandpa often took me there.
 He would look for books he was interested in, and I would look for mine, reading in the bookstore and buying good books.

 Initially, I couldn’t sit still in the bookstore; it was too noisy, and I couldn’t concentrate.
 Grandpa said that great people trained their focus by reading in noisy places.
 He encouraged me to take notes while reading, and after a while, he would ask me about the book’s content, so I didn’t dare slack off.
 Through this training, I could easily enter a study state no matter how noisy the surroundings were.

 After living independently, I even had some funny incidents, like Newton boiling a watch thinking it was an egg.
 It’s not that Newton was foolish; it’s just that these great scientists were too focused.
-Today, I realize that focus is a rare quality.
+Only now do I realize that focus is a rare quality.

-Grandpa liked reading books and newspapers, not watching TV, playing cards, chess, or engaging in common elderly activities like square dancing.
-My bedroom had a wall of bookshelves filled with Grandpa’s books, which made me love reading.
+Grandpa loved reading books and newspapers but didn’t like watching TV, playing cards, chess, or engaging in common elderly activities like square dancing.
+My bedroom had a wall full of Grandpa’s books, and I developed a love for reading.

-For example, we had a colorful human anatomy atlas at home, which I flipped through so much as a child that the pages came loose.
-After starting school, when classmates asked about various human organs, I could explain them.
+For example, we had a colorful human anatomy atlas at home, which I flipped through repeatedly as a child until the pages came loose.
+After starting school, I could explain various human organs to classmates.
 My wife said she never received such education and even asked her (male) biology teacher in high school how boys and girls have children.
-The teacher awkwardly said that humans have behaviors similar to frogs’ amplexus.
-In college, I posted a Guokr Sexuality science article on the physics discussion board at the entrance of the second teaching building, which was later requested to be removed.
-A few years later, the entire Guokr Sexuality section was forcibly shut down.
+The teacher awkwardly explained that humans have behaviors similar to frogs.
+In college, I posted a popular science article on sexuality on the physics discussion board at the entrance of the second teaching building, but it was taken down.
+A few years later, the entire sexuality section was forcibly shut down.

 Grandma always said, “Actions speak louder than words.”
-She said that if everyone at home is watching TV, it’s hard for a child to study.
-But if everyone is reading, the child will follow suit.
-So, Grandpa and Grandma limited my parents’ TV time at home, encouraging them to keep quiet in the evenings.
+She believed that if everyone at home watched TV, it would be hard for a child to study.
+But if everyone read books, the child would follow suit.
+Therefore, Grandpa and Grandma limited my parents’ TV time at home and encouraged them to keep quiet in the evenings.

 Grandpa left behind many neatly written notes throughout his life.
-After retiring, he used them as toilet paper, tearing off a few pages daily, which lasted over a decade.
-He insisted I take notes seriously in class, so until middle school, my notes were very organized.
+After retiring, he used them as toilet paper, tearing off a few pages a day, which lasted over a decade.
+He insisted I take detailed notes in class, so until middle school, my notes were very organized.
 In high school, Grandpa stopped overseeing my studies, and my notes became increasingly messy.

-Grandpa and Grandma accompanied me to Chaozhou for the "Hua Luogeng Golden Cup" math competition, where I won a gold medal (only 10 gold medals nationwide)Grandpa and Grandma accompanied me to Chaozhou for the "Hua Luogeng Golden Cup" math competition, where I won a gold medal (only 10 gold medals nationwide)
+Grandpa and Grandma accompanied me to Chaozhou for the "Hua Luogeng Gold Cup" math competition, where I won a gold medal (only 10 gold medals nationwide)Grandpa and Grandma accompanied me to Chaozhou for the "Hua Luogeng Gold Cup" math competition, where I won a gold medal (only 10 gold medals nationwide)

-Through their words and actions, Grandpa and Grandma instilled in me a habit of learning, and I achieved many accomplishments as a child.
-However, this also meant I had almost no other interests or hobbies besides studying and couldn’t interact with classmates.
-As I grew older and tried new hobbies, many friends said that whatever I tried, I seemed to improve quickly, but because I didn’t develop interests as a child, I couldn’t stick to any hobby long-term as an adult.
+Through their words and actions, Grandpa and Grandma instilled a habit of learning in me, and I achieved many accomplishments as a child.
+However, this also meant I had almost no other interests or hobbies besides studying and struggled to interact with classmates.
+As I grew older and tried new hobbies, many friends noted that I seemed to improve quickly at anything I practiced, but because I didn’t develop interests as a child, I couldn’t stick with any hobby long-term.

 For example, running.
 Before working, I was quite overweight and barely passed physical education in school.
-But with the guidance of Huawei’s Mr. Ruan and other colleagues, I lost 30 pounds in 9 months and completed my first half-marathon a year after starting to run, with a personal best of 1 hour and 54 minutes in my second half-marathon.
-At that time, I ran 200 kilometers a month, and our team’s total mileage ranked first in the Beijing campus, with my personal mileage in the top twenty, and my resting heart rate was only 50-51.
-However, as work got busier, I ran less, and after starting my own business, I almost stopped running, gaining back the weight, though thankfully my cardiovascular fitness didn’t decline.
+But with the guidance of colleagues like Mr. Ruan at Huawei, I lost 30 pounds in 9 months and completed my first half-marathon a year after starting to run, with a personal best of 1 hour and 54 minutes on my second half-marathon.
+At that time, I consistently ran 200 kilometers a month, and our team’s total mileage ranked first in the Beijing campus, with my personal mileage in the top twenty.
+My resting heart rate was also trained to 50-51.
+However, as work got busier, I ran less, and after starting my own business, I almost stopped running, gaining back the weight, though fortunately, my cardiovascular fitness didn’t decline.

-Because Grandma and Grandpa were afraid I’d get into trouble playing outside as a child, they would pick me up right after school and not let me play with classmates.
-As a result, I didn’t know how to interact with classmates, and in high school, I was nervous even buying things at the school store.
-But Grandpa didn’t see this as a problem because he was also someone who didn’t engage in entertainment activities, didn’t like socializing with colleagues, and didn’t enjoy interacting with strangers.
-Therefore, many relatives found Grandpa strange, and many classmates found me strange too; perhaps we are just outliers.
+Because Grandma and Grandpa feared I might get into trouble if I played outside as a child, they would pick me up right after school and not let me play with classmates.
+As a result, I struggled to interact with classmates and felt nervous even buying things at the school store in high school.
+But Grandpa didn’t see this as a problem because he was also someone who didn’t engage in leisure activities, didn’t like socializing with colleagues outside of work, and didn’t enjoy interacting with strangers.
+Therefore, many relatives found Grandpa odd, and many classmates found me odd too; perhaps we’re just outliers.

-The issue of not knowing how to interact with people improved somewhat during university club activities and further improved while working at Huawei.
-At Huawei, I had to communicate with many upstream and downstream departments, forcing me to face strangers.
+My social skills improved somewhat during university club activities and further during my time at Huawei.
+At Huawei, I had to communicate with many departments, forcing me to face strangers.
 Initially, I was afraid to call unfamiliar colleagues and reluctant to attend gatherings.
-Especially since I’m somewhat face-blind, I couldn’t remember names after meeting colleagues once, making subsequent encounters awkward.
+Especially since I’m somewhat face-blind, I struggled to remember names after meeting someone once, leading to awkward situations.
 My supervisor encouraged me to communicate more and not be afraid.
-Through this training, my personality shifted from an introverted “I” during my Ph.D. to an extroverted “E” now, and I’m no longer timid around anyone.
-People who know me after starting my business can’t believe I was once an “I” person.
-But changing from “I” to “E” doesn’t mean I’ve become a social expert, as I still lack the ability to read social cues and remember names.
+Through this training, my personality shifted from an introverted “I” during my Ph.D. to an extroverted “E” today, and I’m no longer shy around anyone.
+After starting my business, people who know me can’t believe I was once an “I” person.
+However, shifting from “I” to “E” doesn’t mean I’m a social expert, as I still lack the ability to read social cues and remember names.

-Grandpa was not only introverted but also a serious and reserved person, so he spent his life completing tasks assigned by leaders without pursuing what he truly loved, not even considering what he truly loved.
+Grandpa was not only introverted but also a serious and reserved person, so he spent his life doing tasks assigned by leaders without pursuing what he truly loved, or even considering what he truly loved.
 I don’t want to be like that.
-During my entrepreneurial journey, several friends said I seemed different from most Ph.D. entrepreneurs, appearing more free-spirited, casual, and passionate, while most Ph.D.s seemed serious, reserved, and anxious.
-Even my collaborators said I didn’t care much about what the company could achieve, only about what I wanted to do.
-I thought about it and realized that’s true; my goal in entrepreneurship is to do what I want.
+During my entrepreneurial journey, several friends mentioned that I seem different from most Ph.D. entrepreneurs, appearing more free-spirited, casual, and passionate, while most Ph.D.s seem serious, reserved, and anxious.
+Even my collaborators say I don’t care much about what the company can achieve, only about what I want to do.
+Reflecting on this, I realize it’s true; my goal in entrepreneurship is to do what I want.
 If I just wanted to make money, why not join a promising unicorn company?
 This is where I differ from Grandpa.

-When choosing a university, between Shanghai Jiao Tong University, Fudan University, and the University of Science and Technology of China (USTC), Grandpa suggested I go to USTC.
-He wanted me to become a scientist, believing USTC offered a quiet desk to build a solid foundation in mathematics and physics.
-Grandpa himself almost got into USTC and hoped I could fulfill his dream.
+When choosing between Shanghai Jiao Tong University, Fudan University, and the University of Science and Technology of China (USTC) for college, Grandpa suggested USTC.
+He wanted me to become a scientist and felt USTC offered a quiet desk to build a solid foundation in mathematics and physics.
+Grandpa almost got into USTC himself and hoped I could fulfill his dream.

-I followed Grandpa’s advice and went to USTC, even getting into the Hua Luogeng Class for mathematical talents.
-But I didn’t study mathematics seriously; I failed linear algebra in the second semester of my freshman year, and barely passed mathematical analysis.
-Because I spent most of my time in the computer lab of the School of the Gifted Young, tinkering with servers and networks.
-I found computer science much simpler and more useful than mathematics.
-I didn’t know the purpose of studying mathematics, but learning computer science allowed me to create anything I wanted, benefiting many classmates from what I made.
+I followed Grandpa’s advice and went to USTC, even getting into the Hua Luogeng Class for math prodigies.
+But I didn’t study math diligently, failing linear algebra in the second semester of my freshman year and barely passing mathematical analysis.
+At that time, I was always in the computer lab at the School of the Gifted Young, tinkering with servers and networks.
+I found computer science much simpler and more useful than math.
+Studying math seemed pointless, but learning computer science allowed me to create anything I wanted, benefiting many classmates.

 Grandpa was very angry and said that mathematics is the foundation of all sciences.
-I retorted that many fields in computing don’t require much math.
-Indeed, developing most software doesn’t need much math, and many research areas in computing only require elementary mathematics.
+I retorted that many fields in computer science don’t require much math.
+Indeed, developing most software doesn’t require much math, and many research areas in computer science only need elementary mathematics.

 I also believe that information has many better properties than matter.
 The cost of copying information is very low, which makes open-source software and Wikipedia possible.
 In the material world, it’s hard to find any industrial product with such a low replication cost that it can be supplied for free.

-Moreover, the transmission speed of information is naturally the speed of light, allowing it to cross interstellar distances.
-In contrast, accelerating matter to speeds sufficient for interstellar travel requires impractically large amounts of energy.
-Therefore, I believe that future intelligence will certainly be digital and may not need the human body as a carrier.
+Moreover, the speed of information transmission is naturally the speed of light, capable of crossing interstellar distances, whereas accelerating matter to speeds sufficient for interstellar travel requires impractically large amounts of energy.
+Therefore, I believe that future intelligence will definitely be digital and may not necessarily need the human body as a carrier.

-However, I ultimately followed my heart and switched to the computer science major in the first semester of my sophomore year.
+However, I eventually followed my heart and switched to a computer science major in the first semester of my sophomore year.
 I think if I hadn’t switched to computer science back then, I might not have achieved much in mathematics either.

 Grandpa’s Influence on My Values

 When I was young, grandpa said, “Plant more trees, raise fewer mouths,” which was advice from his parents.
 The literal meaning of this phrase is to plant more trees, raise fewer animals, and have fewer children.
 Trees only need watering and fertilizing in the early stages to grow, and once they mature, they require little care to become century-old trees.
-Animals, however, need daily care, and once you raise them, you have a long-term responsibility.
-My dad and uncle liked keeping pets when they were young, but my grandpa was against it.
-Having children was for continuing the family line, and grandpa did want children (otherwise, I wouldn’t have my dad and uncle), but he didn’t want to have many children like most people of that era, which would burden the family heavily.
+Animals, on the other hand, need daily care, and once you raise them, you have years of responsibility.
+My dad and uncle liked to keep pets when they were young, but my grandpa was very opposed to it.
+Having children was for continuing the family line, and grandpa still wanted children (otherwise, I wouldn’t have my dad and uncle), but he didn’t want to have many children like most people of that era, which would ultimately burden the family.

 Grandpa said that not only in life but also in work, one should “plant more trees, raise fewer mouths,” do more things that benefit the present and future generations, and fewer things that stop when you stop working.

-Grandpa also introduced me to more outstanding scientific workers in the geological bureau compound, encouraging me to learn from them.
-Opposite the geological bureau was the Hebei Academy of Sciences, and the nearby residential area was also full of researchers.
+Grandpa also introduced me to more outstanding scientists in the geological bureau compound, encouraging me to learn from them.
+The Hebei Academy of Sciences was right across from the geological bureau, and the family quarters next door were also full of researchers.
 Growing up in such a compound, I realized that doing research wasn’t something unattainable but just an ordinary profession.
 Grandpa told me, look at how many people are doing research; if you don’t pursue big achievements or fame, research is as simple as eating and drinking.

-Grandpa not only cultivated my interest in science from a young age but also instilled in me a sense of mission for science.
+Grandpa not only cultivated my interest in science from a young age but also instilled in me a sense of mission in science.
 Interest and a sense of mission are different.
-Grandpa said, interest only leads you to the door, but once inside, you’ll find many tedious things, and that’s when a sense of mission becomes the long-lasting motivation to keep you going.
+Grandpa said, interest only leads you to the door, but once inside, you’ll find many tedious things, and at that point, a sense of mission is the long-lasting motivation that keeps you going.

 In my article “Space Exploration and Digital Life,” I talked about how grandpa cultivated my sense of mission and introduced me to an elderly gentleman involved in aerospace.
 Here’s an excerpt:

-The Polynesians’ migration between islands in the South Pacific is a great feat in the history of navigation.
-Not only Easter Island, but Hawaii was also migrated to a thousand years ago.
+The Polynesians’ migration between islands in the South Pacific is a remarkable feat in the history of navigation.
+Not only Easter Island but Hawaii was also migrated to a thousand years ago.
 Because the Polynesians improved their canoes by adding planks to two parallel logs, the boats’ resistance to wind and waves was greatly enhanced, allowing more food and fresh water to be stored on the planks.
-Moreover, the Polynesians had strong abilities to navigate by the stars and oceanographic conditions.
-They also needed to choose the right dates to set off.
-Of course, a journey of several thousand kilometers, lasting several months, was destined to be a life-or-death endeavor.
+Moreover, the Polynesians had strong skills in celestial navigation and positioning based on oceanographic conditions.
+They also needed to choose the right date to set sail.
+Of course, a journey of several thousand kilometers, lasting several months, was destined to be a life-or-death gamble.

 The elderly gentleman involved in aerospace said that today’s space exploration is like the Polynesians’ ocean voyages.
-Modern people, looking at the Polynesians’ primitive canoes, would think it’s impossible to cross two to three thousand kilometers of the Pacific relying solely on wind power.
-Today’s space exploration is similar because the speed needed to escape a planet’s gravity is so fast that it reaches the limits of human fuel capabilities.
+Modern people, looking at the Polynesians’ primitive canoes, would wonder how they could possibly cross the two or three thousand kilometers of the Pacific relying solely on wind power.
+Today’s space exploration is similar because the speed required to escape a planet’s gravity is so fast that it reaches the limits of human fuel capabilities.
 Sending a little payload into space requires dozens or even hundreds of times its mass in fuel.
-Moreover, it requires launching during narrow windows of opportunity.
+Moreover, it requires favorable conditions, launching during a narrow window of opportunity.

-When I was in high school, Musk’s commercial space ventures had just launched successfully, and my grandpa encouraged me to learn from Musk, to see how he managed to launch rockets at such a low cost.
-Grandpa said that Musk had made enough money from selling a few companies to last a lifetime, but he still went into aerospace, investing all his wealth.
-If he failed again, he would basically be bankrupt.
+When I was in high school, Musk’s commercial spaceflight had just launched successfully, and my grandpa encouraged me to learn from Musk, to see how he managed to launch rockets at such a low cost.
+Grandpa said that Musk had previously sold several companies and earned enough money to last a lifetime, but he still went into aerospace, investing all his wealth.
+If he failed again this time, he would basically be bankrupt.

 During the NOI winter camp, CCF Secretary-General Du Zide told us that we were currently the group with the highest level of computer skills among students and the hope for the future of Chinese computing.
-I came back and told grandpa that the tone was too high.
+I came back and told grandpa that this was too high a tone.
 Grandpa said that this is the mission.
-If I were just an ordinary college student, lying flat and enjoying life would be more comfortable than doing research like an ascetic.
-But if people like me lie flat, some difficult scientific problems will never be solved.
+If I were just an ordinary college student, lying flat and enjoying life would be more comfortable than doing research like an ascetic monk.
+But if people like me lie flat, some of the more difficult scientific problems will never be solved.
 Therefore, the motivation that sustains our continuous exploration must not be to make life more comfortable but rather curiosity and a sense of mission.

-This is like what grandpa often said, a few hundred years ago, those who did research were nobles, and their purpose was not to make more money but for curiosity and a sense of mission.
+It’s like grandpa often said, a few hundred years ago, those who did research were all nobles, and their purpose in doing research was not to make more money but for curiosity and a sense of mission.
 Today, research has become a profession, so most people do it just to make a living.
 But at the top of this pyramid, there still needs to be people driven by curiosity and a sense of mission.

-Grandpa indeed successfully cultivated my curiosity and sense of mission for research.
-But I also think it shouldn’t be so extreme; work and life should still be balanced.
-I believe that research doesn’t have to be like an ascetic; doing what you love, being with people you like, and being happy in life can also lead to good work.
+Grandpa indeed successfully cultivated my curiosity and sense of mission in research.
+But I also think it shouldn’t be so extreme; work and life still need to be balanced.
+I believe that research doesn’t have to be like an ascetic monk; doing what you love, being with people you like, and being happy in life can also lead to good work.

 Grandpa’s Shortcomings in Life and Family

-Grandpa was devoted to his work and spent a lot of effort on my education, but he lacked in life aspects.
+Grandpa was devoted to his work and spent a lot of effort on my education, but he lacked in many aspects of life.

-When grandma first got married, grandpa was always on business trips, and everything at home relied on her alone.
+When grandma first got married, grandpa was always on business trips, and she had to handle everything at home by herself.
 Grandpa was away on business trips for years, so one would think his life skills should be strong.
 But according to grandma, grandpa was never very self-sufficient in life.
 He was unkempt, rarely washed clothes or bathed, and relied on grandma for cooking.

-I remember when we made dumplings at home, it was always grandma, dad, and mom who were responsible for kneading the dough, chopping the filling, and wrapping the dumplings, while grandpa was responsible for boiling water and cooking the dumplings.
-Every time, there were always one or two broken dumplings.
+I remember when we made dumplings at home when I was a child, it was always grandma, dad, and mom who were responsible for kneading the dough, chopping the filling, and wrapping the dumplings, while grandpa was responsible for boiling water and cooking the dumplings.
+Every time, there were always one or two dumplings that broke.
 When I grew up and learned to cook dumplings myself, I almost never broke any, realizing that dumplings weren’t that easy to break.

-Grandma said that before she married grandpa, she saw that grandpa’s grandfather was a scholar, his mother was a primary school (probably a private school) principal, and grandpa himself studied and worked in Beijing, so she thought the family should be well-off.
-But after marrying in, she found the family was so poor.
-On the wedding night, when grandma kicked the quilt, it tore with a loud rip.
+Grandma said that before she married grandpa, she saw that his grandfather was a scholar, his mother was a primary school (probably a private school) principal, and grandpa himself studied and worked in Beijing, so she thought the family should be well-off.
+But after marrying into the family, she found out how poor they were.
+On their wedding night, when grandma kicked the quilt, it tore with a ripping sound.
 Flipping it over, there was another big tear.
-Grandma said she cried at that moment, “Entering the Li family, chaff on the lips” (chaff is a dialect, meaning to scrape).
+Grandma said she cried at that time, “Entering the Li family, chaff cuts the lips” (cutting is a dialect meaning to scrape).

-Grandpa’s mother favored her daughter over grandpa, and coupled with the feudal traditional thought that grandma was married into the family, she did the most work and suffered the most grievances, and grandpa didn’t stand up for her much.
+Grandpa’s mother favored her daughter over grandpa, and coupled with the feudal traditional mindset that grandma was married into the family, she did the most work and endured the most grievances, and grandpa didn’t stand up for her much.
 She had to take care of the elders above, grandpa, and the children below.
-When pregnant with my dad and uncle, she still worked in the fields with a big belly.
-After giving birth, she hadn’t even finished her confinement before returning to the fields, or else the family’s land wouldn’t be planted.
+When she was pregnant with my dad and uncle, she still worked in the fields with a big belly.
+After giving birth, she hadn’t even finished her confinement period before she was back working in the fields, otherwise, the family’s land wouldn’t be cultivated.

-Grandma always said she was destined to suffer in this life.
-Back then, marriages were arranged, and since grandma married in, she could only accept her fate.
+Grandma always said that her life was destined to be one of suffering.
+At that time, marriages were arranged, and since grandma was married into the family, she could only accept her fate.

-I don’t want my grandma’s fate to repeat today.
-I also don’t want to be like my grandpa, who only cared about work all his life, neglected family, and couldn’t even take care of himself.
+I don’t want my grandma’s fate to be repeated today.
+I also don’t want to be like my grandpa, focusing only on work all my life, neglecting family, and unable to take care of myself.

 In recent years, under my wife’s guidance, my life skills have improved a lot.
-The house used to be messy, but now I can feel when it’s dirty and will clean up proactively.
-I definitely couldn’t live in a place as dirty and messy as the rental in Zhichunli anymore.
-I can’t imagine going back to my undergraduate dorm, where I changed sheets only once every few months and brushed my teeth every two or three days.
-Under the guidance of Huawei and my wife, my routine has become much more regular, no longer staying up until the early morning and sleeping until noon.
+The house, which used to be messy, now feels dirty, and I take the initiative to clean up.
+If I were to return to that rented room in Zhichunli, I definitely couldn’t live in such a dirty, messy place.
+If I were to return to my undergraduate dormitory, I can’t imagine changing the sheets only once every few months and brushing my teeth only every two or three days.
+Under the guidance of Huawei and my wife, my routine has become much more regular, and I no longer stay up late until the early morning, sleeping until noon.

 Forever Remembering Grandpa

 From October 7, 1938, to January 12, 2025, grandpa lived an 86-year life.
-At the end, there was no pain, no resuscitation, no last words, so it was considered a happy funeral.
+At the end, there was no pain, no resuscitation, no last words, so it was considered a peaceful passing.

 Life is unpredictable, and life is finite.
 In the face of death, everyone is equal.

-Following grandpa’s wishes, the funeral was kept simple.
-No mourning hall was set up, only a memorial tablet was placed in grandpa and grandma’s home, and downstairs, there were only three wreaths from my father, uncle, and the old cadres’ office of the geological bureau.
-Close relatives, former colleagues, and friends held a brief farewell ceremony at the funeral home before cremation.
+According to grandpa’s wishes, the funeral was kept simple.
+There was no mourning hall, only a memorial set up at grandpa and grandma’s home, with just three wreaths downstairs from my father, uncle, and the old cadre department of the Geological Bureau.
+Close relatives, colleagues, and friends held a brief farewell ceremony at the funeral home, and then the body was cremated.

-Grandpa said long ago not to spend too much money after death; money should be spent on the living.
-Grandpa said not to have complicated memorial ceremonies; things with memorial value will always be remembered by someone, and things without value won’t matter even if a memorial arch is erected.
+Grandpa said long ago not to spend too much money after his death; money should be spent on the living.
+Grandpa said not to have complicated memorial ceremonies; things of commemorative significance will always be remembered by someone, and things without value are useless even if a monument is erected.
 I think the Hebei Geological Museum is the best memorial to grandpa’s work before retirement.
 And my growth today is the best memorial to grandpa’s education after retirement.

-I hope that if I quietly leave one day, someone can continue to maintain my homepage, just like grandpa’s work is recorded by the museum, always remembered by someone.
-I also hope that someone can continue the things I have done and will do in the future, not letting something valuable disappear for short-term interests like Renren Network.
+I hope that if one day I quietly leave, someone can continue to maintain my homepage, just like grandpa’s work is recorded by the museum, always remembered by someone.
+I also hope that someone can continue the things I have done and will do in the future, not letting something valuable disappear for short-term interests, like Renren Network.

 Comments